isomerpages/moh-corp/_professional-guidelines/Pharmacists.md

 the community pharmacies, hospitals, pharmaceutical industry, academia and research.
 They play a vital role in ensuring drug safety and the optimal use of drugs, from the manufacturing stage to when patients take them.</p>
-<p>Beyond the traditional role of dispensing and supply of medications, pharmacists
+<p>Beyond dispensing and supplying medications, pharmacists are also involved
-are also involved in direct patient care, working closely with other healthcare professionals to provide patients with the best treatment.</p>
+in direct patient care, working closely with other healthcare professionals to provide patients with the best treatment.</p>
 <h3><strong>Guidelines</strong></h3>
 <ul data-tight="true" class="tight">
 <li>